-Mortality has been prevented in severe heat waves through provision of shade.
-A survey in the USA of 36 farmer-feeders (9,830 head) in lowa reported that 35 pens with shade had a mortality of 0.2% whereas 46 pens without shade had a mortality of 4.8% (Busby and Loy, 1996).
+Mortality has been prevented in severe heatwaves through provision of shade.
+A survey in the USA of 36 farmerfeeders (9,830 head) reported that 35 pens with shade had a mortality of 0.2% whereas 46 pens without shade had a mortality of 4.8%.
 Similar observations have been made in the Australian feedlot industry.

-Observational evidence from Australian lot feeders indicates that cattle that experience bouts of excessive heat load, are more susceptible to bovine respiratory disease post a heat stress event as well as feed intake variation.
-Feed intakes of severely affected lots of cattle may never recover.
+Observational evidence from Australian lot feeders indicates cattle that experience bouts of excessive heat load are more susceptible to:

+- · bovine respiratory disease after a heat stress event - feed intake variation.